cepem/rovaccine/README.md

 1. Clone this repo
 2. `npm install`
-3. Change the PROFILE_DATA object with your data.
+3. Change the PROFILE_DATA object in config.js with your data.
 4. `node app.js`

 The script will make a request every 30 seconds and it'll notify you once it finds an availble slot

 #### How to pick the vaccine ?

-In app.js on line 20 you have an array named VACCINE_TYPES.
+In config.js you have an array named VACCINE_TYPES.
 Depending on your vaccine prefference insert the following values into it:

 - 1 for Pfizer-BioNTech
 - 2 for Moderna